 Some subscription websites offer additional tools like wild card searches and even the ability to use the Soundex – which indexes a name by the way it sounds and not how it is spelled.
 Consider trying multiple searches using each available tool.

 One last reminder: not every census year includes everyone’s name.
-Remember that from 1790-1840 only the heads of household were enumerated by name.
+Remember that the 1790 census and all censuses taken up until 1840 only enumerated the heads of household.

 Some of the Census Information Might Not Be Correct